uvatoc/uvatoc.github.io/src/content/post/cameras.md

 - Not wanting to reveal if you are falling asleep, distracted, bored, or confused.
 (All of these are important visual clues for the other people in the meeting that, although not always pleasant to see, are very valuable to know.)

 - Wanting to be able to only partially engage in the meeting, and to be able to do other things without being noticed.
-I sympathize with this reason for many meetings I attend, but for the cohort meetings we really want everyone to be fully engaged and participating, even during times when others are speaking.
+We sympathize with this reason for many meetings we attend, but for the cohort meetings we really want everyone to be fully engaged and participating, even during times when others are speaking.

 - Wanting to be able to "hide" and lurk in a meeting, without contributing to it.